 Want to throw a CCF birthday party?

 Alternatively, you can advise all guests to make a note of your name and the event on any mail in or email donations, and we will ensure the donation is noted as part of your event.
-Please fill out the form below and CCF Staff will contact you.

 Kids at Work

 We also receive many requests asking how young people (of all ages!) can help us save the wild cheetah.
 You CAN help CCF by writing articles and giving talks, educating the public at large about the plight of the wild cheetah, its ‘run for survival.’
 In addition, with support and guidance from parents and guardians, students can raise funds for CCF, as Brittany, Kylie and other young people around the world have done, or perhaps organize a special ‘cheetah’ event at your school or local community organization.
 Look below for some of the creative ways in which Kids4Cheetahs are helping.
 Students can also support us by ‘adopting a cheetah’ or making a donation to support our research.
-Visit our section How You Can Help!

 Kids for Cheetahs Stories